bjergsen243/nibiru-email-wallet/README.md

 ### In progress:

 - ✓ Install extensions for additional functionalities.
 Extensions can be developed for any DeFi protocols.
-  - `Install extension Uniswap`
+  - `Install extension Nibi-Swap`
-  - `Remove extension Uniswap`
+  - `Remove extension Nibi-Swap`

-- ✓ Use Uniswap extension to swap tokens.
+- ✓ Use Nibi-Swap extension to swap tokens.
   - `Swap 1 UNIBI to FHM`
   - `Swap 1 FHM to UNIBI`

-- ✓  Use custom DKIM Registry for complete control.
+- ✓ Use account abstraction to be more privacy
-  - `DKIM registry set to nibi1tsgl9sr8ayy4s9fdf9mr2ck2tptpjy2shdj7ky...`

 - ✓ Set email wallet to a new owner.
 New owner (EOA) can control the wallet by executing any calldata on a target contract.
   - `Exit Email Wallet.
 Set owner to nibi1tsgl9sr8ayy4s9fdf9mr2ck2tptpjy2shdj7ky...`